 Janka Hardness :

 Average Dried Weight :

 370 kg/m3(23 lbs/ft3)

-It is easy to work with hand tools and machine tools.
-Softness means it dents and scratches very easily.
+Western red cedar works well with hand and machine tools.
+Because it is soft, it dents and scratches very easily.
 Sanding can be uneven due to different densities of earlywood and latewood.
 It is good with glues and finishes well.
 Direct contact with iron can cause staining and discoloration, especially when moisture is present.